-Hiking at Lake Louise Lake Louise has always been renowned as one of the best hiking and mountaineering areas in Canada – offering a plethora of excellent summer trails for beginners and experts alike.
-Among the most popular trails are – the Lake Agnes Teahouse Hike, the Plain of Six Glaciers Teahouse hike, the Rockbound Lake hike, the Bow Glacier Falls hike and many more.
+Lake Louise has always been renowned as one of the best hiking and mountaineering areas in Canada – offering a plethora of excellent summer trails for beginners and experts alike.
+Among the most popular trails are – the Lake Agnes Teahouse Hike, the Plain of Six Glaciers Teahouse hike, the Rockbound Lake hike, the Bow Glacier Falls hike, and many more.
 Expect to see incredible mountain peaks, dramatic glaciers, azure mountain lakes, and dense conifer forests as you traverse this remarkable landscape.

-Biking at Lake Louise The area around the lake is renowned for having some of the best biking trails in the entire world – so dust off your bicycle gear and tackle off-road trails, punishing mountain climbs, serene lakeside trails and much, much more.
+The area around the lake is renowned for having some of the best biking trails in the entire world – so dust off your bicycle gear and tackle off-road trails, punishing mountain climbs, serene lakeside trails, and much, much more.

 The area around Lake Louise is an alpine wonderland, replete with turquoise lakes, dramatic glaciers, dense conifer forests, and snow-capped mountain peaks.
 Although it is impossible to include all the natural wonders that the area hides in just one list – here are a few of our favorite attractions in the Lake Louise area.